X-Men 2: Clone Wars: Gameplay

-The game begins with a cold open; the first level begins as soon as the game is turned on with a random character (depending on the direction the player pressed on the controller's d-pad) after completing the first stage, the title screen and credits roll, and the player is given the option to switch characters.
+The game begins with a cold open; the first level begins as soon as the game is turned on with a random character after completing the first stage, the title screen and credits roll, and the player is given the option to switch characters.

 Each character has a "mutant attack power" that can be used in combat.
 Unlike the preceding game, there is no energy bar that limits the amount of mutant attack powers a player can use.
 Some of the mutant attack powers can be charged to a greater effect by holding down the power button.
 The attack powers increase in power when the character has nine or ten bars of health and can perform different functions if the character is in the air.

 In addition to these attack powers, each character has several lesser abilities, maneuvers and quirks which make gameplay a different experience with each (see above) these attack powers can be used to reach hidden health pickups (which take the form of a double helix) or as a shortcut.
 Players begin the game with eight lives (meaning nine attempts) that are shared by all characters, with no way to gain more.